listener-js/listener/README.md

 ### Async example scenarios

-The following scenarios assume an "appended" (default) connection:
+The following scenarios assume an "appended" (default) listener connection:

-- If you connect async listener 1 ⬅ async listener 2, calling async listener 1 will wait for async listener 2 before resolving, and return the output of async listener 1.
+- If you connect `async.fn` ⇦ `async.fn2`, calling `async.fn` will wait for `async.fn2` before resolving, and return the output of `async.fn`.
-- If you connect synchronous listener 1 ⬅ async listener 2, calling synchronous listener 1 returns its original output and the following listener connections run "untethered".
+- If you connect `sync.fn` ⇦ `async.fn`, calling `sync.fn` returns its original output and the following listener connections run "untethered".
-- If you connect async listener 1 ⬅ synchronous listener 2, calling async listener 1 returns a promise that waits for all sync/async listeners.
+- If you connect `async.fn` ⇦ `sync.fn`, calling `async.fn` returns a promise that waits for all sync/async listeners.

 ## Overwriting the return value